Search

 Personal Statement

-Prior to her doctoral studies, Yue gained experience at the American Enterprise Institute and the Center for Strategic and International Studies, two top-ranking think tanks in Washington, D.C., where she worked on demographic and educational policies, as well as Chinese business and governance.
+Prior to doctoral studies, Yue gained experience at think tanks like the American Enterprise Institute and the Center for Strategic and International Studies, where she worked on demographic policies and socioeconomic impacts, as well as Chinese business and governance.
 She also served as a Research Assistant for the Institute of New Structural Economics at Peking University, focusing on development finance institutions.
 Yue is a proud alumna of Johns Hopkins University, School of Advanced International Studies (SAIS), and Hong Kong Baptist University.

 Primary Subfield